-Strong investor interest in emerging market debt (EMLC) (HYEM) has continued despite adverse political and economic issues in some countries.
+Strong investor interest in emerging market debt has continued despite adverse political and economic issues in some countries.

-Negative bond yields in Japan and the Eurozone, coupled with very low federal funds rates in the United States, are part of why emerging market bonds and currencies have performed so well in 2016.
+Negative bond yields in Japan and low Fed funds rates in the United States and the Eurozone were one reason emerging market bonds performed well in 2016.

 Since the US presidential election, emerging markets have bounced back as though the election never happened.

 The demand for emerging market bonds improved when fear of rate hikes abated in 2016.
 Fundamentals are still favorable for emerging debt markets.

 A strengthening dollar impacts the emerging bond market’s performance.
 Uncertainty started revolving around the performance of emerging market debt.

 Donald Trump’s surprise presidential win and the rising dollar called for a sell-off in most emerging market currencies like Mexico and Turkey.

 In the emerging market bond space (PCY) (EMLC), high-yield bonds and local currency bonds outperformed hard currency sovereign bonds.